Q-lyrx/Barber-Therapy-Website-front-end/replit.md

 ## Changelog

+- November 1, 2025: Added domain redirects for /lineup-booking and /services/ to main page for SEO optimization
 - November 1, 2025: Updated Google Analytics 4 measurement ID to G-LJ7GE8CH4G
 - November 1, 2025: Updated review count from 90+ to 99+ in About section
 - October 26, 2025: Added Google Analytics 4 and Google Search Console verification (googlecc4c1b6c1c7ce802)